Zuehlke/ConfZ/README.md

 ## Documentation

 TODO:
-- Behaviour of ConfZ
+- The ConfZ Class
   - Bare class (pydantic, immutable)
+  - Usage with init argument (no singleton, kwargs)
   - Usage with class variable (singleton, no kwargs)
-  - Usage with init argument (no singleton, kwargs)
-  - Usage with context manager
     - Restriction that only leaves can have class variables
     - Early loading of config with validate_all_configs
-- Loaders and their ConfZSource
+- Config Sources and Loaders
-  - Order / what overwrites whats (incl. kwargs)
+  - Order / what overwrites what (incl. kwargs)
   - Config Files
   - Environment Variables
   - CL Arguments
   - Constant data
-- Register own Loaders
+- Context Manager
-- Exceptions
+- Extending ConfZ